CHÂTEAU DUCRU BEAUCAILLOU 1997

 Jean-Marc Quarin

 (3-1999) Dark red.
 Good intensity.
-Vive.
-Net.
+Lively.
+Clean.
 Medium intensity.
-Fruity with a touch of class caramel.
-Idem.
-Entry into mouth silky and refined at the Saint-Julien.
-Development of a firm structure for the year, with a taste a little more woody than usual.
-Final fine tannins, still a bit on the taste of wood and more than usual.
-But wine is not yet fully ready to put me says it.
+Fruity with a distinguished touch of caramel.
+Ditto.
+Silky and refined entry on the palate, in the Saint-Julien style.
+Development on a firm structure for the year, with a slightly more oaky taste than usual.
+Finish on fine tannins, still a bit on the woody taste and more than usual.
+But the wine is not yet totally ready for bottling, I am told.

 Read more